cosmigo/pmotion-purebasic/README.md

 The boilerplate is a code template to develop your custom file I/O on top of it.
 Although you can successfully compile the boilerplate into a DLL, it won't do anything useful unless you add to it some meaningful code (and most likely PMNG will complain about it when trying to register it, and fail to do so).

-Although the boilerplate sourcecode contain some useful comments, you'll still need to study the [File I/O Plugin Interface] documentation in order to create a plugin.
+Although the boilerplate source code contains some useful comments, you'll still need to study the [File I/O Plugin Interface] documentation in order to create a plugin.
 Providing such documentation is beyond the scope of this project.

 ## The Logger Module